How should New Hampshire handle national health care reform?

 Originally the Affordable Care Act required states to expand Medicaid eligibility starting in 2014, or the federal government would stop matching state contributions to Medicaid.
 However, the U.S. Supreme Court ruled that the federal government cannot deny matching funds if a state decides not to expand Medicaid.

-On February 6, 2014 a bipartisan group of Senators announced a new Medicaid expansion deal that also has the backing of Gov. Hassan.
+On February 6, 2014 a bipartisan group of Senators announced a new Medicaid expansion deal.
 The compromise relies on the use of private insurance.
 The program will end after three years if the federal government does not continue to provide 100% funding.
 This new Medicaid compromise, SB 413

 , passed the House and Senate and was signed by Gov. Hassan March 27, 2014.